weihan-01/tp/docs/AboutUs.md

 [[github](http://github.com/weihan-01)]
 [[portfolio](team/johndoe.md)]

-* Role: Developer
+* Role:
-* Responsibilities: Code Quality and Integration
+  * Code Quality
+  * Integration
+* Responsibilities:
+  * Looks after code quality, ensures adherence to coding standards, etc.
+  * In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.

 ### Mei Ting